nathanho27/nathanho27/README.md

 Hi, I’m Nathan.
 I am an aspiring Data Analyst with a background in Statistics and Data Science from UC Santa Barbara.
 I enjoy exploring data from different angles and cleaning, modeling, and visualizing insights that help tell a story.
 My work focuses on turning raw data into clear, visual, and useful information.
+At this current moment, I am working on projects that combine Tableau, Python, SQL, and Excel.
+I’m currently pursuing full-time roles where I can contribute my data analysis expertise to a collaborative team and continue growing my skills.

 ## About Me